-- Provide data for EPRI and the EPA for use in setting MACT standards for gas turbines. - Compare FTIR and wet-chemistry based methodologies (i.e., CARB Method 430) for measuring formaldehyde and other volatile organic compounds.
+- Provide data for regulatory and permitting purposes. - Characterize formaldehyde and VOC emissions for transient conditions. - Compare FTIR and wet-chemistry based methodologies (i.e., CARB Method 430) for measuring formaldehyde and other volatile organic compounds.

 Of critical importance in meeting these objectives were the monitoring of formaldehyde and VOC emissions from the gas turbine during normal (base load) operation and start-up and shutdown procedures.
-Of secondary importance was the monitoring of other compounds such as NH_3 , NO_x [nitric oxide (NO) and nitrogen dioxide (NO2)], methane (CH4), and carbon monoxide (CO).
+Of secondary importance was the monitoring of other compounds such as $NH_3$ , $NO_x$ [nitric oxide (NO) and nitrogen dioxide (NO2)], methane (CH4), and carbon monoxide (CO).
 The major constituents in combustion exhaust, water (H2O) and carbon dioxide (CO2), were also monitored via FTIR.
-To achieve these objectives, the following was accomplished:
+To achieve these objectives, the following tasks were conducted: